dannymalvarez/Portfolio/README.md

 up some of the text throughout the page to not leak onto other areas or get lost behind anything.

 And it features a video I never thought I would find a practical use for, which is me studying for finals my sophomore year of college!
-I had some methods that weren't the best but made for great timelapses (I would compeletely retype/rewrite an entire semester's worth of notes for almost each class...)
+I had some methods that weren't the best but made for great timelapses (I would completely retype/rewrite an entire semester's worth of notes for almost each class...)